xpresserjs/documentation/getting-started.md

     backend: __dirname,
 ```

-Then move the all content in backend to your specified folder and everything should still work perfectly.
+Then move affected files from backend folder to your specified folder and everything should still work perfectly.

 If you take a look a the [config.js](./configuration/default.md) page you will see all the configurations available for you and how they function.